nixworks/public/news/2010/10/28/index.md

 ##### AIG
 ### [American International Group says that if chief executive Robert Benmosche needs to step aside for treatment of his cancer, the chairman of the board, Steve Miller, will serve as interim CEO "for as long as it takes to identify" a permanent replacement. ](/news/2010/10/28/american-international-group-says-that-if-chief-executive-robert-benmosche-needs-to-step-aside-for-treatment-of-his-cancer-the-chairman-of.md)
-_Context: chairman of the board, AIG, Robert Benmosche, cancer_
+_Context: chairman of the board, AIG, cancer, Robert Benmosche_

 ##### Mount Merapi volcanic eruption
 ### [The death toll from the recent eruption of Mount Merapi in Indonesia rises to 32 as it erupts again. ](/news/2010/10/28/the-death-toll-from-the-recent-eruption-of-mount-merapi-in-indonesia-rises-to-32-as-it-erupts-again.md)